-Figure 4-7.
-Upper left: undertaking a sky cold point calibration; upper right: undertaking a warm point calibration with the calibration box shown in the inset; lower left: the buoy used to monitor water temperature and salinity; lower right: undertaking a boat transect of water salinity and temperature.
+Figure 4-4.
+Upper right: undertaking a sky cold point calibration; upper left: undertaking a warm point calibration with the calibration box shown in the inset; lower left: the buoy used to monitor water temperature and salinity; lower right: undertaking a boat transect of water salinity and temperature.